Skip to main content

 4. Extract Fields from Markdown

-Now that we have the parsed output in a Markdown file and a JSON extraction schema, we’re ready to extract these fields: Exam Date and Procedure.
-To do this, run the script below.
+Now that we have the parsed output in a Markdown file, we’re ready to extract these fields: Exam Date and Procedure.

 import requests